ManBenit/uvmenv/docs/files_classification/functionality/base_components.md

 #### Bus Functional Model (BFM)
-- `BFMBase.py`: Will become `BFM.py`; it is the unique copy of the BFM that will be invoked in the environment.
+- `BFMBase.py`: Will become `BFM.py`; it is the unique copy of the BFM (singleton) that will be invoked in the environment.
 It will be stored in the `Itface` directory.

 - `BFMImplBase.py`: Will become a user-defined implementation of the BFM, for example `MyBfmImpl.py`, that is, one of the forms that BFM can take.